Congressional panel hears from educators about how to safely reopen schools - NewsBreak

 “Many families of color, especially Black families, have understandable mistrust toward our public school and health care systems,” she continued.
 “Relational trust between school leaders, community members and parents must be foundational in efforts to not only build a strong and safe school community, but also to maximize student outcomes.”

-The post Congressional panel hears from educators about how to safely reopen schools appeared first on Nevada Current .
+The post Congressional panel hears from educators about how to safely reopen schools appeared first on Wisconsin Examiner .

 Comments / 1